 When it comes to your personal cash flow, Drucker was right.
 “If you can’t measure it, you can’t manage it.”
 Personal cash flow management works as a wire frame for a personal budget.
 There are no dollar amounts or expenditures with a management plan, only types of income and expenses.

 There are two types of personal cash flow; positive and negative.
 Positive cash flow covers all expenses while negative cash flow gets you into debt.
 The idea of a personal cash flow management system is to see where your exact cash flow lies and adjust accordingly.
 The goal is to have a positive cash flow.

 Below is a basic cash flow management wire frame.
 No one management plan will be the same, as no one person spends and earns the exact same amount of money.
 If it is financial independence you seek, make sure your model includes savings as if it were an expense.
 Savings is an obligation to yourself and your future.

-Note: We offer a free, no obligation 15 minute or 30 minute review to discuss your situation and to share how we are working with clients to manage their own finances and investments.
+Note: We offer a free, no obligation 15 minute chat to discuss your situation and to share how we are working with clients to manage their own finances and investments.
 Click HERE to schedule your appointment.

 Income (all types)